 - Relevancy: Is the blog on-topic?
 Is the overall sentiment of content positive or negative?

 - Reach: Is the blogger active across different social media platforms?
-Are they well-followed?
-What does the blog’s page views look like?
+Is he or she well-followed?
+What do the blog’s page views look like?

 - Content: Does the blogger post regularly and frequently?
 Is the content relevant to the brand?